Teatro Paraguas presents

 Monze Diaz – Dancer

-Jeff Tarnoff – Keyboard, Sound Engineer & Lighting Designer
+Jeff Tarnoff – Keyboard Player, Sound Engineer and Lighting Designer

 🎟 Ticket Prices: